 Descriptive analysis was conducted to calculate the mean and standard deviation of each variable.
 A multilinear correlation matrix then was conducted using Spearman correlation to assess the correlation among variables to account for the non-normal distribution of the data.
-Simple and multiple linear regressions to generate prediction equations for physical activity level based on the social cognitive predictors, using stepwise regression to obtain the final model.
-The goodness of fit and precision of the regression equations were evaluated using adjusted multiple coefficients of determination (adjusted R) and a standard error of estimation (SEE) in the model.
+Simple and multiple linear regressions periodictors, using stepwise regression to obtain the final model.
+The goodness of fit and precision of the regression equations were evaluated using adjusted multiple coefficients of determination (adjusted R2) and a standard error of estimation (SEE) in the model.
 All analyses were conducted using Statistical Package for Social Sciences (SPSS) v.
 27.0, and a significance level of 5% was used for all data analysis.